Responsibilities

 Terms:

-Youth Representative will have a one year term of service, with a maximum of three years of service.
+Youth Representatives will have a one-year term of service, with a maximum of three years of service.